Shopping Cart

 Upon his return, King was arrested and sent to jail for his participation in nonviolent, anti-segregation protests in Birmingham.
 But in the same year, King delivered his famous “I Have a Dream” speech during the March on Washington.

 It wasn’t long after that that Congress passed the Civil Rights Act of 1964, putting an end to segregation in the workplace and places of education.
-King was given the Nobel Peace Prize.
-At 35, he became the youngest man to receive the Nobel Peace Prize.
-He turned his prize money of $54,123 over toward the continuance of the civil rights movement.
+King was given the Nobel Peace Prize at age 35, becoming the youngest man to date to receive it.
+He used his prize money of $54,123 towards the continuance of the civil rights movement.

-King’s influence continued to bring about great changes.
-Congress soon passed the Voting Rights Act of 1965 which suspended and eventually banned literacy tests as well as any other restrictions that disallowed blacks the right to vote.
+King’s influence advanced progress and led to further changes.
+Congress soon passed the Voting Rights Act of 1965 which suspended, and eventually banned, literacy tests as well as any other restrictions that disallowed blacks the right to vote.

-While the man brought about great changes, unfortunately his leadership also brought about his untimely death.
+While the man and his message of equality brought about great changes, unfortunately his leadership also brought about his untimely death.
 King was assassinated while standing on the balcony of his motel in Memphis where he was supposed to lead a protest to support black garbage collectors who were going on strike.

 - John